-Consensus diagnostic criteria for PWS were developed in 1993 and proven to be accurate and continue to be useful to clinicians.
-However, the confirmation of the diagnosis requires molecular genetic testing, but it was not widely available when the criteria were developed.
-Prader-Willi syndrome should be suspected in individuals with the specific clinical findings (classified by age), which should prompt diagnostic testing, listed below:
+Consensus diagnostic criteria for PWS were developed in 1993 and confirmed to be accurate and continue to be useful to clinicians.
+However, the confirmation of the diagnosis needs molecular genetic testing, but it was not widely accessible when the criteria was developed.
+PWS should be suspected in individuals with the specific clinical findings (classified by age), which should be rapid diagnostic testing, as listed below:

 Birth to age 2 years: Hypotonia with a poor suck (neonatal period) and feeding problems.

 Ages 2-6 years: History of congenital central hypotonia, poor suck, and global developmental delay.